tmohme/gradle-elm-plugin/README.md

 When the property on the task is not set, it defaults to the value  of the corresponding property of the `elm` extension.

+#### Expected directory layout
+This task is just a thin wrapper around the `elm` executable and as such "inherits" all assumptions/restrictions about the directory layout of the project:
+* The `elm.json` file is expected in the current working directory, which can be specified as `executionDir` (see "Extension" above).
+* Within the `elm.json`, you have to specify `source-directories` in which `elm` will look for modules.
+* The task property `sourceDir` _only_ impacts the creation of the full path to the mainModule for the underlying "elm make" call.

 ### elmTest
 This plugin adds a `elmTest` task to the build.
 It *does not* make any other task depend on `elmTest`, thus you might want to add such a dependency yourself.